New coronavirus cases in Turkey hit highest level this year after measures eased

-Erdogan announced a partial opening of schools, as well as cafes and restaurants last week.
+Erdogan announced a partial opening of schools, cafes and restaurants last week.
 Ankara also eased weekend lockdowns, after the number of new cases fell below 10,000 daily.

+Health Minister Fahrettin Koca blamed the rise in cases on a faster spread of COVID-19 variations.

+“Mutated viruses have increased the rate of spread,” he said, adding that more than 40,000 people have been infected by the variant identified in Britain, as well as much smaller numbers by those identified in South Africa and Brazil.

 Wednesday’s data showed 67 people died due to COVID-19 in the last 24-hour period, raising the death toll to 29,227.